jlevy/og-equity-compensation/README.md

   - [**Stock appreciation rights (SAR)**](https://www.nceo.org/articles/phantom-stock-appreciation-rights-sars)
     give the recipient the right to receive a payment calculated by reference to the appreciation in the equity of the company.
+    - 🚧 More data on how rare these are?
 - [**Warrants**](https://en.wikipedia.org/wiki/Warrant_%28finance%29) are another kind of option to purchase stock, generally used in investment transactions (for example, in a convertible note offering, investors may also get a warrant;